slamora/brackets-wiki/Research:-CodeMirror-document-linking.md

 * However, we can't eliminate our `_masterEditor` hack because documents themselves don't raise change events (filed as marijnh/CodeMirror#1238).
 This is probably not a major blocker for migrating to the linked document stuff, because we get other benefits out of it anyway.
 * There is a serious bug in linked subdocuments relating to undo.
 This needs to be isolated and filed upstream.
 * There appears to be an exception in matchbrackets related to linked documents which also needs to be isolated and filed upstream.
+* There are also a handful of other unit test failures that need investigating, but they don't seem scary overall.
 * Otherwise, most things seem fine.

 ## Detailed notes